ojwoods/minerunner/README.md

-# minerunner (WIP)
+# MineRunner (WIP)
-Minesweeper is an endless scrolling game inspired by Minesweeper.
+An endless scrolling game inspired by Minesweeper.

 Written with the Phaser.io framework.